almeidasilvaf/magrene/README.md

 #>   }
 ```

-Please note that the `magrene` was only made possible thanks to many
+Please note that `magrene` was only made possible thanks to many other R
-other R and bioinformatics software authors, which are cited either in
+and bioinformatics software authors, which are cited either in the
-the vignettes and/or the paper(s) describing this package.
+vignettes and/or the paper(s) describing this package.

 ## Code of Conduct